Baldwin at War

 The bus carrying workers from Berlin, New Jersey, arrives at Eddystone in 1942.

-By December 1942 President Roosevelt closed volunteer enlistments into the military by men from 18 to 37, and relied on the draft only, to preserve critical manpower at home.
+By December 1942 President Roosevelt closed volunteer enlistments into the military by men aged 18 to 37, and relied on the draft only, to preserve critical manpower at home.
 Special skills in the armament industry would also earn a deferment.
 See more on WWII conscription here.

 Many of the patriotic men seen here are giving the V for victory sign (not a peace sign).